jiaohehu/NPreview/DOC-diagram.md

     q := (7,8) (8,9) (9,10)
     dot $allpoints(p,q)

-The `shape` command is to draw one of the buit-in shapes.
-The following `shape` command place a buit-in shape at the point (0,12).
-Note that the point is going to be aligned with one of the point of the shape, and that point could be anywhere in the shape.
+The `brick` command is to draw a brick.
+The brick is a a width of 1 and height of 0.5.
+Its lower-left corner aligns with the point.

+    brick (0,12)

+The `radical` command draws a radical shape suitable for presetting a long division worksheet.
+The topleft corner aligns with the point.

+    radical (0,12)

+By default, the length of the radical symbol is 4 grid units long.
+You can change it by setting the 'radical-length' parameter.

+    set radical-length 7
+    radical (0,12)

+The `protractor` command draws a protractor.
+The protractor is defined to be having a width of 7 and height of 3.5.
+It is a half-circle shape.
+The center of the protractor which is the center of the half circle aligns with the point.
+Currently there is no provision to change the size of the protractor.

+    protractor (0,12)

+The `basket` command draws a basket shape that is 3-by-2.
+The lower-left corner of the basket aligns with the point.

-    shape {brick} (0,12)
+    basket (0,12)

-You can express to have more than one shape each placed at a different location by the following syntax, such as the name of the shape is to be separated by a double-backslashes.
+The `crate` command draws a crate shape that is 4-by-4.
+The lower-left corner of the shape aligns with the point.

-    shape {brick\\radical4} (0,12) (12,12)
+    crate (0,12)

 The `drawline`, `drawarea`, `drawdblarrow`, `drawarrow` instructions are designed to stroke a path or fill in the area desginated by the path.

     drawline
     drawarea
     drawdblarrow
     drawarrow

 The `drawline` instruction strokes the path, which many consists of multiple straight line segments and/or curved segments.
 The `drawarea` instruction is to